Amazeryogo/surf-exel/README.md

 Surf-exel is not supported on Windows, please use a build below v5.7

 ## Below v5.7
-Surf-exel may not work on Microsoft Windows , if thats the case, please try running main.py only and not building it using run.sh , sorry for the trouble.
+Surf-exel may not work on Microsoft Windows , if thats the case, please try running main.py only and not building it, sorry for the trouble.

 # How to run it ?
 ## Linux/MacOS